hollyhudson/microcontroller-intro/02-buttonInput/readme.md

     pinMode(LEDPIN, OUTPUT);
     pinMode(BUTTONPIN, INPUT_PULLUP);

-    // To use the code below, connect the pin on the same side as your
+    // To use the commented line below, instead of the one above,
-    // input pin to power, with a resistor.
+    // wire the input pin to power with a resistor.
-    // You need to provide a default value, and this is another way to do that.
+    // You need to provide a default value for your button,
+    // and using an on-board resistor is another way to do that.
     // pinMode(BUTTONPIN, INPUT);
 }